CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/slice.rst

 Parameters
 """"""""""

-Cartesian coordinates / Miller indices
+Cartesian coordinates / Miller indices |ovito-pro|
   Selects whether the `Distance` and `Normal` parameters are specified in terms of the global Cartesian coordinate system or in `reciprocal cell space <https://en.wikipedia.org/wiki/Miller_index>`__.